wurstmeister/kafka-docker/README.md

 ## Docker Swarm Mode

 The listener configuration above is necessary when deploying Kafka in a Docker Swarm using an overlay network.
-By separating OUTSIDE and INSIDE listeners, a host can communicate with clients outside the overlay network while still benefitting from it from within the swarm.
+By separating OUTSIDE and INSIDE listeners, a host can communicate with clients outside the overlay network while still benefiting from it from within the swarm.

 In addition to the multiple-listener configuration, additional best practices for operating Kafka in a Docker Swarm include: